 You would have to live your life under a rock, covered in wi-fi proof tinfoil, to avoid the topic of Artificial Intelligence.
 Computers are beating humans at our favourite games, starting to drive our cars, diagnosing our illnesses, even getting our jokes.
 But where does the ‘taking over the world’ hype end and the real future of AI begin?

-In this zone there will be engineers developing AI and machine learning systems to learn about and solve problems across a range of areas: for example translating different languages in real-time conversations, farm machinery using satellite data to decide which crops need harvesting, or developing robotic careers to support people with disabilities.
+In this zone there will be engineers developing AI and machine learning systems to learn about and solve problems across a range of areas: for example translating different languages in real-time conversations, farm machinery using satellite data to decide which crops need harvesting, or developing robotic carers to support people with disabilities.

 The Artificial Intelligence Zone is funded by the Royal Academy of Engineering